notryanb/notryanb.github.io/_posts/2017-11-01-increasing-rusts-reach.md

 It's coming up on the last week of the [Increasing Rust's Reach] program, which ended up being one of the best projects to help further my programming skills.
-This program intended to bring under-represented people into large Rust projects to help make the Rust a more accessible language and foster a welcoming community.
+This program intended to bring under-represented people into large Rust projects to help make Rust a more accessible language and foster a welcoming community.
 I felt I somewhat fit the criteria as I got started programming late (first software developer job at the age of 30), had come from a non-technical background (BS Psychology) and *really* wanted to get better at Rust.